rrumale/python-fullstack-todolist/backend/backend.md

-## Task 7: Testing the backend application through the API Gateway
+## TASK 7: Testing the backend application through the API Gateway

 1. Navigate to the newly create Gateway Deployment Detail an copy the endpoint
    ![](images/Gateway-endpoint.png " ")